Dissidence, collective relationality, and the pluralized bodies beyond one and the same

 The three photos above were taken by our research team member Alkisti Efthymiou during the feminist rally in Santiago, Chile, on March 8th, 2020.
 On the third photo, the text reads: “Go away from Ithaca, Penelope.
 The sea is yours too.”

-How revolutionary bodies are produced in the process of their alternative reiteration of hegemonic ideals?
-What modes of realities and corporealities are brought forward in the simultaneous acts of reinvention of and diversion from the regulatory prototype?
-Can we think of the body as an agent of a performative promise, that is, as the medium of the spectral futurity of the performative rather than the proper place –and inalienable property- of the subject’s actuality?
-On March 8 this year, during the international feminist strike, demonstrators (keeping the public health measures due to pandemic) were arrested in Syntagma square in Athens again on the pretense of the pandemic.
+On March 8 the same year of 2020, during the international feminist strike, demonstrators (keeping the public health measures due to pandemic) were arrested in Syntagma square in Athens again on the pretense of the pandemic.
 The state and other agencies of power have typically attempted to discipline bodies that resist subjection and normalization.
-But bodies are not only subjectivated and docile; they rather enact agency, including the agency of being involved in, and intertwined with, the intricacies of power.
+But bodies enact agency, including the agency of being involved in, and intertwined with, the intricacies of power.

 Feminist strike on March 8th, 2021, at Syntagma square, Athens.